Overview of Mold Types: Dangers and Protective Measures

 Red Mold

-- Protect items in the room
+- Do not eat or drink in the room

 - Keep doors closed